-a) Cash
+a) Cash and cash equivalents

 The Company's cash is held through large Canadian financial institutions.
+The Company has a corporate policy of investing its available cash in Canadian government instruments and certificates of deposit or other direct obligations of major Canadian banks, unless otherwise specifically approved by the Board.
 The Company does not own asset-backed commercial paper.
 Management believes the risk of loss to be minimal.